 In this paper, to address the fundamental question of when general quantum resources are actually useful, we gave characterizations of the generalized robustness and the weight of resource in general QRTs without convexity restriction.

-First, we established \textit{multicopy} witnesses characterized by the generalized robustness.
+First, complementing the work presented in the companion Letter \cite{PRL}, we established \textit{multi-copy} witnesses characterized by the generalized robustness.
 We constructed a family of Hermitian operators characterized by a single real-valued parameter.
-We showed that the Hermitian operators in this family serve as the multicopy witnesses of quantum resources if and only if the parameter characterizing the family is smaller than the generalized robustness.
+We showed that the Hermitian operators in this family serve as the multi-copy witnesses of quantum resources if and only if the parameter characterizing the family is smaller than the generalized robustness.
 We also found that the witness discerns more resource states from free states for a larger parameter.
-With these multicopy witnesses, we designed a family of multi-input channel discrimination tasks, for which every resource state shows an advantage over free states.
+With these multi-copy witnesses, we designed a family of multi-input channel discrimination tasks, for which every resource state shows an advantage over free states.
 Next, inspired by a situation where multiple constraints form a non-convex set of free states, we considered the set of free states to be written as a union of several convex sets, each of which represents a different constraint.
 Under this description, we considered an advantage of resources over each convex set.
-We showed the generalized robustness can be interpreted as \textit{worst-case advantage} of a given resource for channel discrimination and found that every quantum resource shows an advantage over free states in this scenario as well.
-We observe that a similar analysis is also applicable to the weight of resource.
+We showed the generalized robustness can be interpreted as \textit{worst-case advantage} of a given resource for channel discrimination and found that every quantum resource shows an advantage over free states in this scenario as well. {\blue We illustrated our results with a particular example of non-convex resource theory related to coherence in multiple bases in a single qubit.}

+We then observed that a similar analysis is also applicable to the weight of resource.